cgphamviet/cgreads/README.md

 * **✏️ Quick Edit Shortcuts**<br>
   Admin users get instant access to post and layout editing links right from the front-end, saving time and improving workflow.

-… and many more thoughtful features designed to make your blog professional, efficient, and enjoyable to manage.
+…and many more thoughtful features designed to make your blog professional, efficient, and enjoyable to manage.
 Explore them all in the [demo](https://cgreads.blogspot.com)!

 <p align="right"><a href="#readme-top">Back to top</a></p>